backdrop-contrib/tac_lite/README.txt

 * Designed to be as simple as possible in installation and administration.

-* Uses Drupal's node_access hooks and taxonomy module to leave the smallest possible footprint while doing it's job.
+* Uses Drupal's node_access table, db_rewrite_sql hook and
+  taxonomy module to leave the smallest possible footprint while doing it's job.
 For example, it introduces no new database tables.

 * Grant permissions based on roles.